 Measuring cups and spoons

 Wooden spoon – usually my go-to with most baking and cooking.
-A silicon spatula will also work well.
+A silicone spatula will also work well.

 How To Make Gluten Free Granola Bars From Scratch